Pressure Reference Page

 Barometric Pressure

-Differential Pressure Gauge: A gauge that measures the difference in pressure between its two inlets.
+A device that measures the difference between two pressures.

-Absolute Pressure Gauge: A gauge that measures the pressure at its inlet relative to a perfect vacuum.
+A gauge that measures pressure relative to a vacuum reference.

 Gram Mole or g-mol